 My iPhone joins the Sony HX90v in fashioning my trusted trio.

-For the first time in years, I’m enjoying a one-book planning / bullet journal system, absent compromises.
 The Biz Mini also doubles as my wallet, per the 3 credit card slots built into its inner front cover.
-Thus, my need for a larger purse now lives in the past, as do the A5 Hobonichi Cousin Avec and Weeks, as well as the A5 Slim standard kit Jibun Techo.
+Thus, my need for a larger purse now lives in the past

 This little cutie now handles the lion’s share of EDC ventures.
 Wearable draped around the waist or shoulder, I’m firmly in the shoulder camp.
 Notably, this bag hails from another quality merchant: Vagabond Traveler.
 The precise model name: “9” Stylish Canvas Waist Fanny Pack C82.
 Purchased 3 years ago for $27.50, it now lists at $35.